 This is Dubya's war.
 We will all pay a price for his folly, let's make sure that history gets the name right.

 Mary and Will

 The snow is powdery which makes it impossible to make snowmen and other winter creatures out of it.
-Instead the young at hearts run to every insignificant little hill with snow sledges and black garbage bags and get ready for an awsome ride.
-When the snow comes even the most mature of men turn into five year olds again and throw snowballs at passing colleagues and friends.
-Girls all ages make snowangels and then run to the nearest café for a hot chocolate.
+Instead the young at hearts run to every insignificant little hill with snow sledges and black garbage bags and get ready for an awesome ride.
+When the snow comes even the most mature of men turn into five year-olds again and throw snowballs at passing colleagues and friends.
+Girls all ages make snow angels and then run to the nearest café for a hot chocolate.

 In A Mist

 My weekly soujurn to the library had a new dimension tonight.
 A mist, a ground cloud if you like, has enveloped the heartland for the last forty-eight hours.
 Not as fine as a proper fog, but enough to soften the landscape and make the street lamps glow with a praeternatural sheen.
 As I arrived at the trail proper, its gnarled oaks' finger-like limbs appeared to be beckoning, as if they were ready to caress me with their shaggy bark.
 Stopping to check on the now nutless feral cats, I quietly went into their bower and opened a can of sardines.
 The shadows quickly came alive, and soon a dozen felines surrounded me.